kangyu-california/PersistentWindows/Help.md

   | -hotkey "Q" | register Alt + Q as the hotkey to (de)activate webpage commander window, default hotkey is "W" (Alt + W)
   | -ctrl_minimize_to_tray=0 | Turn off ctrl minimize window to notification tray
   | -prompt_session_restore | Ask the user before restoring the window layout upon resuming the last session.
 This may help reduce the total restore time for remote desktop sessions on slow internet connections.
+  | -delay_restart 5 | Restart PersistentWindows in 5 seconds.
+This option should only be used in case normal start of PersistentWindows fails.
   | -delay_auto_capture 1.0 | Adjust the lag between window move event and auto-capture to 1.0 second, the default lag is 3~4 seconds.
   | *-delay_auto_restore 2.5* | Adjust the lag between monitor on/off event and auto-restore to 2.5 seconds (the default lag is 1 second).
 This is in case the restore is incomplete or the monitor fails to go to sleep due to the restore starting too early.
   | -redraw_desktop | Redraw the whole desktop after a restore, in case some window workarea is not refreshed